top of page

 Rather than lose hope, his experience inspired Richard to work to find rental housing for people with felony backgrounds, while also helping them stabilize their lives.

 This is one example of many where Richard sees opportunities where others see problems.
 Richard sees opportunities everywhere — for connection, for change, or for new and better systems.
-He has launched addiction recovery programs, organized housing for people with felonies, collected resources for people to help them survive COVID-19, and now works helping young people transition from school to jobs.
+He has launched addiction recovery programs, organized housing for people with felonies, collected resources for people to help them survive COVID-19, and supported young people to develop work readiness skills.
+Having participated in addiction recovery programs, Richard understood what had and hadn’t worked for him, and he uses this background to support Vita Nova residents.

 Richard builds relationships to help share the opportunities he sees with his community.
 He views his work as a means to eliminate the barriers between people and resources, creating more direct lines of access to opportunity.